 ASHRAE 188, a national consensus standard for Legionella risk assessment and risk mitigation was finalized in 2015 (enforceable by CMS and The Joint Commission in 2017) and establishes best practice recommendations that building owners and facility managers must adhere to in order to remain compliant.
 Here are the four key steps healthcare facility managers need to take in order to protect vulnerable patients and remain compliant with ASHRAE 188:

 - Conduct a building-wide survey and risk assessment.
 You won’t know how to fully protect the inhabitants of your hospital from the potential growth and spread of Legionella bacteria unless you are knowledgeable about your water systems and of the areas in which growth could occur.
 A building-wide survey can help identify these areas so you’ll know sources that result in amplification of Legionella and the processes your water management team will need to put into place.
-You’ll need to look for dead legs in your plumbing — which are areas where water easily collects, but becomes stagnant with low usage — as well as water features and cooling towers.
+You’ll need to look for https://www.eheinc.com/blog/dead-legs-can-lead-to-live-legionella-a-cost-prevention-feature-can-create-difficulties-in-hospitals-and-other-building-types/”>dead legs in your plumbing — which are areas where water easily collects, but becomes stagnant with low usage — as well as water features and cooling towers.
 You will want to include your water treatment vendors in the process since pH, residual disinfectant levels, and temperature are critical factors to understanding the risk assessment.

 - Develop an action plan to address the risks identified during the building wide survey.
 After you conduct a building-wide survey and risk assessment, there are bound to be various risks from dead legs, to tweaks needed to your preventative maintenance program.
 Once you identify those risks, you must put an action plan in place to mitigate the risks, then measure the effectiveness of the change.

 - Establish a consistent maintenance program.
 Your maintenance program is made up of the regular tasks required to keep Legionella from growing.
 You’ll need to determine a cleaning and maintenance schedule for your cooling towers and pH and residual disinfectant levels, as well as establish a temperature monitoring protocol.
-Then, you can determine if you will conduct monitoring for Legionella bacteria
+Then, you can determine if you will conduct monitoring for Legionella bacteria.

 With all of these processes, it’s essential to have complete buy-in from each of the staff members involved — from the directors on your water management team, all the way down to the cleaning crew responsible for the flushing program.
 Make sure you’re clear with everyone about why following Legionella management procedures is important to the health and safety of hospital patients.